-Red chimichurri sauce (chimichurri rojo) with roasted red pepper and smoked paprika to serve with grilled meat, veggies or use as a delicious marinade.
+Red Chimichurri Sauce (chimichurri rojo) with roasted red pepper and smoked paprika is perfect served with grilled meat, veggies or you can even use it as a delicious marinade.
 This Argentine sauce is made from roasted red pepper, olive oil, red wine vinegar, parsley, crushed red pepper flakes and a blend of other ingredients that create a delicious condiment that adds a smoky depth of flavor to everything else on the table!

-As I shared in my cilantro chimichurri recipe, there isn’t one standard traditional chimichurri recipe and authenticity is really based around keeping the core elements the same.
-Everyone seems to make it a bit different though which is part of the fun of this fabulous sauce.
+As I shared in my cilantro chimichurri recipe, there isn’t one standard traditional chimichurri recipe and authenticity is really variable with red pepper chimichurri too.
+Everyone seems to make it a bit different which is part of the fun of this fabulous red version too.

 Make sure to also check out my version of the Trader Joe’s chimichurri rice!
 It’s the perfect side to go with a chimichurri themed meal.
 If you still can’t get enough or are just looking for a good compound butter to melt on top of your steak, my chimichurri compound herb butter is just the thing.
 Check out my sauces and condiments archive for more delicious recipes!